katerlloyd/data_structures_tutorial/1-stacks.md

 ## Introduction and Uses

+Detailed and organized coverage of the topic with documentation including (but not limited to) example Python code, diagrams, and tables.

 What is the purpose of the data structure?

 What is the performance of the data structure (you will need to talk about big O notation)?